Figuring Out Food Labels

 These numbers tell you how much cholesterol and sodium (salt) are in a single serving of the food.
 They are included on the label because some people should limit the amount of cholesterol and salt in their diets.
 Cholesterol and sodium are usually measured in milligrams.

 This number tells you how many carbohydrate grams are in one serving of food.
 Carbohydrates are your body's primary source of energy.
-This total is broken down into grams of sugar and grams of dietary fiber.
+Under this heading, the number of grams of sugar and grams of dietary fiber in each serving are listed.

 This number tells you how much protein you get from a single serving of the food.
 Your body needs protein to build and repair essential parts of the body, such as muscles, blood, and organs.
 Protein is often measured in grams.